Viking & American Cruise Lines Mississippi River Cruise Comparison (2026): An Expert Weighs In

 By Aaron Saunders

-River cruises encompass nearly every part of the globe.
-While for most the term conjures up visions of European castles and capitals of culture, North American travelers have another option that is closer to home: the Mighty Mississippi.
+River cruises span nearly every corner of the globe.
+While the term often conjures images of European castles and storied capitals, North American travelers have an equally compelling option closer to home: the Mighty Mississippi.

 Operating on the Mississippi, however, is no easy feat — and there’s a reason only two major cruise lines currently base ships there: American Cruise Lines and cruise juggernaut Viking.

-First, to operate in inland waters of the United States, a ship has to be built and flagged in the U.S. Most U.S. shipyards simply don’t have the experience that European ones do in building these vessels, so constructing a vessel can be an expensive process.
-American Cruise Lines owns their own shipyard, which helps; Chesapeake Shipbuilding in Salisbury, MD.
+First, to operate along the coastal and inland waters of the United States, a ship has to be built and flagged in the U.S. Most U.S. shipyards simply don’t have the experience that European ones do in building these vessels, so constructing one can be an expensive process.
+Though there are exceptions of course.

 Viking & American Cruise Lines Mississippi Comparison includes details on where ships are built

-American's shipyard; Chesapeake Shipbuilding in Salisbury, MD. * Photo: American Cruise Lines
+American's affiliated shipyard; Chesapeake Shipbuilding in Salisbury, MD. * Photo: American Cruise Lines

-River cruise lines must also staff their Mississippi ships with all-American crewmembers, which sounds easy but becomes difficult as crewmembers are presented with the realities of working seven days a week aboard a ship.
+Further, river cruise lines offering Mississippi River cruises (and other U.S. coastal and river itineraries that don't visit foreign ports) must staff their vessels with all-American crewmembers, which sounds easy but becomes difficult as American crewmembers are presented with the realities of working seven days a week aboard a ship.
 Desertion is common, and training is often done on the fly.

-Despite these growing pains, both lines offer a strong product on this storied waterway.
+Despite these occasional happenings, both lines offer a strong product on this legendary waterway.
 And even if you think you know what the Mississippi has in store for you, you’re probably mistaken.
 It is at once backwards and innovative; historic and contemporary; urban and remote.

 Mississippi River Cruise stopping at Baton Rouge